How Long to Keep Tax Records and Other Documents

 There are many ways to store important documents.
 Weltman says it’s a good idea to use a fireproof safe or password-protected electronic file for documents such as bank and investment statements, estate-planning documents, pension information, pay stubs, and tax documents.

-For electronic files, McBride says to consider backing them up to the cloud.
-It’s a good idea to make sure the storage provider uses encryption technology.
+As an extra layer of security, scan your documents, making sure they are clear copies, says Herron.
+You should also back them up to the cloud.
+To protect your data, make sure the storage provider uses encryption technology.
 You can also store copies of your files in folders on an external hard drive that is password-protected.